razmo63/PredDNAContam/README.md

 ### More Details on Model Development

-##### For a detailed explanation of how the model was built—including all the steps in generating the in-silico training data and the full modeling process—refer to the [Wiki](https://github.com/razmo63/PredDNAContam/wiki).
+##### For a detailed explanation of how the model was built—including all the steps in generating the in-silico training data and the full modeling process please see the [Wiki](https://github.com/razmo63/PredDNAContam/wiki).

 ### Installation of PredDNAContam Tool